 Unfortunately, I didn't keep any of my ABC Love airchecks.
 I only have this collection of Public Service Announcements.
 They were originally included in a long tape recorded at 1.875 ips.
 Later the PSA's were culled out and re-recorded at 7.5 ips.

 An ordained minister, Brother John also hosted Silhouette, a program on behalf of the American Lutheran Church.
 You hear him concluding one Silhouette broadcast at the beginning of the Ron Foster aircheck for August 4, 1968.

-I don't normally list airchecks recorded in other markets.
-In this case, I make an exception.
-I want you to hear more of Rydgren than just my PSA collection.
-Here are some West Coast versions of Brother John:
+I don't normally use airchecks from other radio markets, but I want you to hear more of Rydgren than just my PSA collection.
+So, here ere are some West Coast versions of Love Radio:

 A pair of documentaries

 KXYZ-FM and KAUM were the same station and the same format.
 The call letters changed between the first and the second recording.
 KAUM was owned and operated by ABC at the time.